nnsun/x-crossword/README.md

 # x-crossword

 X-Crossword is a crossword app that you can play with friends!
-Every user's board is synced up to each others' changes.
+Every player's board is synced up to each others' changes.

+Answers can be checked at any point, and doing so will mark correct answers in blue for all players.

 ![Screenshot](docs/screenshot.png?raw=true "Screenshot")